gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 successful the ASCONF chunk can be processed.

 The section 4.1.1 of {{RFC5061}} specifies that ASCONF message are required to be sent authenticated with SCTP-AUTH {{RFC4895}}.
-For SCTP associations using DTLS Chunks this results in the use of redundant mechanism for Authentication with both SCTP-AUTH and the DTLS Chunk.
+For SCTP associations using DTLS Chunk this results in the use of redundant mechanism for Authentication with both SCTP-AUTH and the DTLS Chunk.
 We recommend to amend {{RFC5061}} for including DTLS Chunks as Authentication mechanism for ASCONF chunks.

 ## SCTP Restart Considerations  {#sec-restart}

 This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{RFC9260}} section 5.2

-When using DTLS CHUNKS, an SCTP Endpoint willing to get an Association Restart SHALL preserve the key material, meaning that data belonging to the current Association can be encrypted and decrypted.
+When using the DTLS chunk, an SCTP Endpoint willing to get an Association Restart SHALL create a restart DTLS connection and preserve its keying material.
+The restart DTLS connection is DTLS connection created for the sole purpose to enable restart.
+By not using it for any protection operations prior to a restart handshake both endpoint will be able to commit the keying material to permanent secure storage that can survice an endpoint restart.
+If it would be used there would be an issue with DTLS sequence numbers and replay window where actual used and stored would easily become out of synch.

-The SCTP Restart handshakes INIT/INIT-ACK exactly as in legacy SCTP whilst COOCKIE-ECHO/COOKIE-ACK SHALL be sent as encrypted DATA.
+The SCTP Restart handshakes INIT/INIT-ACK exactly as in legacy SCTP whilst COOCKIE-ECHO/COOKIE-ACK SHALL be sent as DTLS protected using the restart DTLS connection.

 ~~~~~~~~~~~ aasvg